ShadowIsReal/Portfolio/README.md

   Currently Working On:

-    Personal Project Called Catalyst Admin (been working on for about a week now), Head Developer for in development game duel city Learning Reverse Engineering for smelly malware
+    Personal Project Called Catalyst Admin (been working on for about a week now), Learning Reverse Engineering for smelly malware
     Working on Luau module to guard remotes from exploiters